 183 Catch rare characters at Epcot

-This is far from guaranteed, but rare characters do turn up at Epcot.
-Disney characters sometimes train at the International Gateway.
-If you catch them you may see rare characters with minimal waits.
+Disney characters traditionally train at the International Gateway.
+If you catch them, you may see rare characters with minimal waits.

 184 Find a Hidden Donald